 The Fortissimo Pianissimo is a straight-forward, point-and-shoot camera with many of the typical features of a digital camera.
 It produces JPG and DNG RAW images in full frame and carries a contrast exposure autofocus, a Face and Eye Detection feature, making it a perfect companion for portraits.

-You can attach any kind of L-mount lens, which further helps you tailor-fit this camera to suit your photography and videography needs.
+You can attach many types of photography equipment such as the L-mount lens, which further helps you tailor-fit this camera to suit your photography and videography needs.
 Another unique feature of the Sigma fp is its director’s viewfinder mode, which allows you to simulate the different angles, framing, and aspect ratio.
-Loaded with special functions that are found in professional cinema equipment, you can replicate how you want your film to actually look on-screen.
+Loaded with special functions that are found in professional cinema photography equipment, you can replicate how you want your film to actually look on-screen.
 It has true shutter degree angle, waveforms, zebra, false color settings, and 12 color modes such as vivid, neutral, sunset red, forest green, monochrome, as well as teal and orange that delivers a Hollywood color grade.

 Despite its size, the Sigma fp has a complete array of buttons and controls to navigate through the menu and settings.
 Connectors and output ports on the left side of the unit are protected with rubber pluggers that reinforces the camera’s dust- and splash-proof quality.
 Whether you're planning on taking still shots or making indie videos, you’ll find the Fortissimo Pianissimo suitable for photographers and videographers alike.